 Economics at Macalester means a wealth of opportunities both in and beyond the classroom.

 - Collaborative research.
-Faculty and advanced undergraduate students frequently undertake collaborative research on cutting edge questions.
-Funding is available for summertime research, and honors projects give students the chance to complete long-term independent projects on fascinating topics.
+Faculty and advanced undergraduate students frequently undertake collaborative research on cutting edge questions and funding is available for summertime research.
+Honors projects give students the chance to complete long-term independent projects on fascinating topics.
 Such collaborative efforts often yield publishable papers, look impressive on resumes, and make for great conversation in interviews.